Encore Restaurant Lounge

 • The avocado salsa was more like mashed up avocados rather than a salsa, but it was still good.
 Everything worked.

-• This was a meal on it’s own. they were the size of hockey pucks, but thicker.
+• This was a meal on its own.
+They were the size of hockey pucks, but thicker.
 Totally worth it!

-**Seared Halibut4/6
+**Seared Halibut3/6

 • Rice pilaf, sweet pepper ragout, pesto cream $19.95